synergy-design-system/synergy-design-system/README.md

 ## Development environment

 SDS uses a monorepo setup, using [node.js](https://nodejs.org) as a runtime and [pnpm](https://pnpm.io) for dependency management and build scripts.
 If not already installed, install and configure those tools.

+1. `pnpm install --recursive` installs all dependencies.
+2. `pnpm build` in the root directory forces a build all packages that provide a build job.
+3. `pnpm lint` in the root directory will run all configured lint jobs.